xmos/lib_i2s/README.rst

  * I²S master, TDM master and I²S slave modes.
  * Handles multiple input and output data lines.
  * Support for standard I²S, left justified or right justified data modes for I²S.
- * Support for multiple formats of TDM synchronization signal.
+ * Support for multiple formats of TDM synchronisation signal.
  * Sample rate support up to 192kHz or 384kHz for I²S.
  * Up to 32 channels in/32 channels out (depending on sample rate and protocol).